redisson/redisson/docs/data-and-services/services.md

 **Reactive Remote interface**.
 Interface should be annotated with [@RRemoteReactive](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/annotation/RRemoteReactive.html).
 Method signatures match with the methods in remote interface and return `reactor.core.publisher.Mono` object.

 **RxJava3 Remote interface**.
 Interface should be annotated with [@RRemoteRx](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/annotation/RRemoteRx.html).
-Method signatures match with the methods in remote interface and return one of the following object: `io.reactivex.Completable`, `io.reactivex.Single`, `io.reactivex.Maybe`.
+Method signatures match with the methods in remote interface and return one of the following: `io.reactivex.rxjava3.core.Completable`, `io.reactivex.rxjava3.core.Single`, or `io.reactivex.rxjava3.core.Maybe`.

 It's not necessary to list all methods, only those which are needed.
 Below is an example of Remote Service interface: